Superannuation in Australia: Salary sacrifices contributions

 An employee may request that their employer makes all or part of future payments of earnings into superannuation in lieu of making payment to the employee.
 Such an arrangement is known as "salary sacrifice", and for income tax purposes the payments are treated as employer superannuation contributions, which are generally tax deductible to the employer, and are not subject to the superannuation guarantee (SG) rules.
 The arrangement offers a benefit to the employee because the amount so sacrificed does not form part of the taxable income of the employee.

 For some purposes, however, such contributions are called "reportable superannuation contributions", and for those purposes they are counted back as a benefit of the employee, such as for calculation of "income for Medicare levy surcharge purposes".

 To be valid, a salary sacrifice arrangement must be agreed between employer and employee before the work is performed.
 This agreement is usually documented in writing in pro forma form.

 Personal contributions

 People can make additional voluntary contributions to their superannuation and receive tax benefits for doing so, subject to limits.
 Since the 2021/22 financial year, the concessional contribution cap has been $27,500.
+From 1 July 2024 the general concessional contributions cap is $30,000.
 This figure is indexed to the Average Weekly Ordinary Times Earnings (AWOTE), but will only increase in increments of $2,500.
 Any contributions above the limit are called "excess concessional contributions".

 Unused concessional contributions cap space can be carried forward from 1 July 2018, if the total superannuation balance is less than $500,000 at the end of 30 June in the previous year.
 Unused amounts are available for a maximum of five years.